Sound and Touch

 Feedback for Studios

-We are always interested to hear about the listening experiences of members using the books and magazines available through our Library service.
-Any time you find a book that’s not working the way it should, please let us know so we can investigate it for you and fix it if necessary.
+We are always interested to hear Members experiences with using the books and magazines available through our Library service.
+Any time you find a book that’s not working the way it should, please let us know so we can take a look and fix it for you.
 This is not about stories with unsatisfactory endings or books with opinions you disagree with – we can’t fix that!
-This is about books in which the navigation doesn’t work, or chapters won’t play, which we can usually sort out.
+This is about books in which the navigation doesn’t work or chapters won’t play, which we can usually sort out.
 You are welcome to email us – library@blindlowvision.org.nz – or phone us through the Contact Centre: 0800 24 33 33.

 Australia and the Pacific